DIY Kits - Assembling and Mounting

 Be sure that the Jack connectors are pressed against the board well so they sit on it tightly and without a gap, otherwise it won't look good.

 Magnetic sensor pads are close together.
-Make sure to either bend their ends, so there is no chance of short circuit from the middle lead to other two lead's pads, or use some insulating material - e.g. heat shrink tubes.
+I thought it would look awkward if they were mounted in a THT style, protruding to the other side, so the idea here is to solder them on the pads in a loose way (i.e. press the lead against the pad and solder it).
+Make sure to either bend the tip of every lead slightly (so there is no chance of short circuit from the middle lead to other two lead's pads, 1mm will do), or use some insulating material - e.g. heat shrink tube.
 Also, it is good to shorten them by approximately 5mm first.
 When bending, make sure the direction is away from "front" side of the element (the one where the marking text is).

 Should you want to wander further within your DIY efforts, here is a quick description of solderable pads that let you use various interfaces and signals from MCU.
 Most of them are occupied by LEDs but those are not really in the way, apart from acting like a pull-down or pull-up resistors, so please take this into consideration.
 First two rows of LEDs (red and orange) are driven by active high logic, therefore wired in a common-cathode way, the rest (blue and white) are driven with active low, so wired as a common-anode.